kristentang/changeblindnessexperiment/CB_Exp/README.md

-Please unzip and run the "CB_Exp.m" file.
+To run this experiment, download the CB_Exp folder and run the "CB_Exp.m" file.